aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/checked/_index.md

 ---
 title: FormField.Checked
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets the checked status of the check box form field.
-Default value for this property is false.
+Default value for this property is false in C#
 type: docs
 weight: 30
 url: /net/aspose.words.fields/formfield/checked/